Skip to main content

 Allowed Identifier Touchpoints

-You can include any of the following allowed identifier touchpoints for translation to RampIDs in both Onboarding and Addressability use cases:
+You can include any of the following allowed identifier touchpoints for translation to RampIDs in both Activation and Addressability use cases:

 • Plaintext email address (maximum of three per record)